THE ROLE OF AN MP

 Finding out about my expenses

 My first priority is to ensure that I serve my constituents properly.
-The vast majority of my office and staffing costs have been used to fund the setting up and running costs of my constituency office and the staff team based there.
+The majority of my office and staffing costs have been used to fund the setting up and running costs of my constituency office and the staff team based there.

 All MPs’ expenses are strictly controlled by the Independent Parliamentary Standards Authority (IPSA).
 Full details are on their website.